IT3049C-Lively-FA23/chatting-application-cox2ej/README.md

 ## Self-Reflection:
 <!-- Write your self-reflection under this line -->
 This assignment was very helpful in starting to get into less basic topics and tasks.
-Learning how to interact with a server through sending and receiving HTTP requests is a new experience and this assignment was very helpful as an introduction
+Learning how to interact with a server through sending and receiving HTTP requests is a new experience and this assignment was very helpful as an introduction.
+Part 2:
+This assignment was my first time using session storage and local storage.
+I think implementing this new funcionality in a project that I was already familiar with made it much easier to understand.
 ### How long it took me to finish this?
+~ 1 hour
+Part 2:
 ~ 1 hour

 ## Discussion Questions: